gonicus/clacks/doc/start.rst

 Installing MongoDB
 ------------------

-The Clacks framework maintains an index of all objects of its one.
+The Clacks framework maintains an index of all objects of its own.
 The reason for this is that you can combine several backends like LDAP, JSON, Opsi, SQL, etc. to assemble a single object.
-Searching in all backends is expensive and uses the local index.
+Searching in all backends is expensive and therefore we use the local index.

-Indexing is done with MongoDB which needs a basic, local install for the simpliest case::
+Indexing is done with MongoDB which needs a basic, local install for the simplest case::

   $ sudo apt-get install mongodb-server